 "The Silvertown Tunnel is a 1970s solution to a 21st century problem.
 You can’t build more roads to get yourself out of a crisis when all it does is make it easier to get in a car or HGV and pollute more of London’s air."

-A spokesperson for the mayor of London said: “Sadiq has been clear he doesn’t want to replace one health crisis with another and is determined our city’s recovery from coronavirus will be clean, fair and sustainable.
-His bold London Streetspace plans are making it safer and more convenient for millions more journeys to be made on foot or by bike.
+A Mayor of London spokesperson said: “Sadiq has been clear he doesn’t want to replace one health crisis with another.
+He is determined our city’s recovery from coronavirus will be clean, fair and sustainable.

 “A new tunnel at Silvertown is important because the existing infrastructure is both antiquated and worn out, and it will be funded by a toll, not TfL cash.